Itinerary

 Days 3–5: Aurora Photography & Winter Adventures in Churchill

-On these dark, frigid nights in the Canadian North, we head to optimal photography locations away from the lights of town, where views of the aurora are best.
-Yet we don't stand outside in the cold as we wait for the lights to appear: each evening includes a different vantage point from which to photograph the phenomenon in warmth and comfort.
-Our custom-designed Aurora Pod® features 360° views of the sky through a clear glass ceiling and half-walls.
-You’ll also have access to our Aurora Sphere, a geodesic dome tent whose furnished interior, heated by a wood stove, serves as a cozy lounge throughout the evening.
-Aurora Domes with circular Plexiglass roofs offer another angle on the heavens: Climb the ladder to the upper level for a view in the round, or head outside for a totally clear vista of the sky, then come in and warm up on the ground level, where comfortable sofas offer a spot to relax with snacks and hot drinks.
+On these dark, icy nights in the Canadian North, we head to optimal photography locations away from the lights of town, where views of the aurora are best.
+Yet you won't stand outside in the cold as we wait for the lights to appear: each evening includes a different vantage point from which to photograph the phenomenon in warmth and comfort.
+Our collection of aurora viewing locations is unsurpassed, and during your trip, you will visit a selection of the following: Nat Hab's custom-designed Aurora Pod® features a 360° view on the night sky through a glass ceiling and half-walls.
+Our private Aurora Sphere is a geodesic dome tent whose interior, heated by a wood stove, serves as a cozy lounge throughout the evening.
+Aurora Domes with circular Plexiglass roofs offer another angle on the heavens—climb the ladder to the upper level for a view in the round, or head outside for a totally clear vista of the sky, then come in and warm up on the ground level with comfortable sofas, snacks and hot drinks.
+We may also visit a local dog musher’s camp where sit by a fire in a traditional tepee as we wait for the lights to appear.
+New for 2025 are our Aurora Yurt and Aurora Lodge.
+One evening we will make an overland journey into the boreal forest by custom snowcoach, traveling atop a frozen creek to reach our isolated Aurora Cabin where we gather around the wood stove as we anticipate the auroral display above the spruce trees.
+In every instance there's a chance to practice our photography skills, guided and inspired by presentations and personalized tips from our Expedition Leader, who is an expert instructor adept at helping you capture this challenging phenomenon.

 Day 6: Churchill / Winnipeg